Why some dialysis patients no need take the Binder?

 And,yes - we did limit her phosphorus food intake between 2 dialysis sessions.

-It’s important to know the phosphorus content in foods and unfortunately that’s no listed on food labels.
+It’s important to know the phosphorus content in foods and unfortunately that’s not listed on food labels.
 Here’s a nutrition counter that lists sodium, potassium, phosphorus and more in many foods.
 If she can stick with what’s in her diet prescription, she should be able to keep her bones and blood vessels healthy. https://aakp.org/wp-content/uploads/2021/03/NutritionCounter_English_030321_Digital-2.pdf